benofben/arbit/README.md

 # Setup

+Cloud Functions are currently beta, so you'll have to run this:

+    gcloud components update &&
+    gcloud components install beta

 You're going to need a copy of the Google Cloud SDK, which you can grab [here](https://cloud.google.com/sdk/).
 That includes the gcloud CLI.
 To set that up run:

     gcloud init